George Jones: Legacy

 David Cantwell recalled in 2013, "His approach to singing, he told me once, was to call up those memories and feelings of his own that most closely corresponded to those being felt by the character in whatever song he was performing.
 He was a kind of singing method actor, creating an illusion of the real."
 In the liner notes to Essential George Jones: The Spirit of Country Rich Kienzle states, "Jones sings of people and stories that are achingly human.
 He can turn a ballad into a catharsis by wringing every possible emotion from it, making it a primal, strangled cry of anguish".
 In 1994, country music historian Colin Escott pronounced, "Contemporary country music is virtually founded on reverence for George Jones.
 Walk through a room of country singers and conduct a quick poll, George nearly always tops it."
 Waylon Jennings expressed a similar opinion in his song "It's Alright": "If we all could sound like we wanted to, we'd all sound like George Jones."
 In the wake of Jones's death, Merle Haggard pronounced in Rolling Stone, "His voice was like a Stradivarius violin: one of the greatest instruments ever made."
-Emmylou Harris wrote, "When you hear George Jones sing, you are hearing a man who takes a song and makes it a work of art – always," a quote that appeared on the sleeve of Jones's 1976 album The Battle.
-In the documentary Same Ole Me, several country music stars offer similar thoughts.
-Randy Travis: "It sounds like he's lived every minute of every word that he sings and there's very few people who can do that"; Tom T. Hall: "It was always Jones who got the message across just right"; and Roy Acuff: "I'd give anything if I could sing like George Jones".
+Emmylou Harris wrote, "When you hear George Jones sing, you are hearing a man who takes a song and makes it a work of art—always," a quote that appeared on the sleeve of Jones's 1976 album The Battle.

+Several country music stars praised Jones in the documentary Same Ole Me.
+Randy Travis said, "It sounds like he's lived every minute of every word that he sings and there's very few people who can do that."
+Tom T. Hall said, "It was always Jones who got the message across just right."
+Roy Acuff said, "I'd give anything if I could sing like George Jones."
 In the same film, producer Billy Sherrill states, "All I did was change the instrumentation around him.
 I don't think he's changed at all."

+In 2023, Rolling Stone ranked Jones at No. 24 on their list of the 200 Greatest Singers of All Time.

 Jones was the subject of the second season of the podcast Cocaine and Rhinestones, which contends Jones is the greatest country music singer ever.